joshmossas/event-source-plus/README.md

 ### Working with Headers

 Headers can be set by passing an object or a function.
+The function may return a header object or a promise that resolves to a header object.

 ```ts
 // object syntax //